 COVID Leaves a Mark in the T Cell Receptor

 Recently, Marion Moreews and colleagues (2) published a timely paper describing statistically significant differences in the TCR profile of children diagnosed with post-COVID Multisystem Inflammatory Syndrome (MIS-C) compared to the TCR profile of healthy donors & others.
 This research group used different approaches and technologies: mAb T-cell Vβ repertoire staining, TCR sequencing, and direct detection of TCR variable region transcripts with a beta version of the nCounter® TCR Diversity Panel.
 The researchers found that “75% of the MIS-C patients (and none of the other clinical groups) displayed T-cell receptor beta variable genes 11-2 (TRBV11-2)/Vβ21.3+ expansions”.
-Additionally, polyclonal Vβ21.3+ T cells were the only cells associated with the levels of Interleukin-18 (IL-18) and IL-1RA, two ILs associated with the cytokine storm that is characteristics of MIS-C and points towards a path for future studies and possible clinical interventions.
-The polyclonal nature of the TCR expansion identified with the TCR Diversity Panel was confirmed by TCR sequencing on an independent platform, providing a real-world, proof-of-concept of using the TCR Diversity Panel on a set of challenging, small volume pediatric samples.
+Additionally, polyclonal Vβ21.3+ T cells were the only cells associated with the levels of Interleukin-18 (IL-18) and IL-1RA, two ILs associated with the cytokine storm that is characteristic of MIS-C and points toward a path for future studies and possible clinical interventions.
+The polyclonal nature of the TCR expansion identified with the TCR Diversity Panel was confirmed by TCR sequencing on an independent platform, providing a real-world proof-of-concept of using the TCR Diversity Panel on a set of challenging, small volume pediatric samples.

 T Cell Receptor Diversity and Allergies